deXcripter/Backend-Genesis/README.md

 ## Introduction:

-**Backend Genesis** is a TypeScript Backend boiler-plate that you can use for your web or mobile application.
+**Backend Genesis** is a TypeScript + Express.js boiler-plate that you can use for your web or mobile application.
 It comes bundled with a few packages that makes your development work easier, faster, and cleaner.

 The goal of **Backend Genesis** is to simply reduce or eradicate the amount of time you spend building your developer enviroment for every new project you jump on, and just get you started.

+#### Tech Stack

+- TypeScript
+- Express.js
+- NPM

-#### Packages Bundled
+#### Features

-1. **TypeScript**: You can immediately begin writing your TS files on the go.
-Your compiled TS files gets emmitted to a /dist directory inside your parent directory.
-2. **Prettier**: To enhance the readability and elegance of your code, prettier also comes pre-bundled with this package.
+- Cross-Origon Resource-Sharing enabled using CORS
+- Package management with NPM
+- Secured HTTP Headers using Helmet
+- Testing with Jest
+- Logging with morgan
+- Code formatter using Prettier

 #### File Structure